Notsewxela/pokemon-card-ML/README.md

 ### Requirements

 To run this code, you need:
-- a .env file in the top level directory containing an API_KEY environment variable allowing access to the [Pokémon TCG IO API](https://dev.pokemontcg.io/).
+- a `.env` file in the top level directory containing an `API_KEY` environment variable allowing access to the [Pokémon TCG IO API](https://dev.pokemontcg.io/).
 - pokemontcgsdk python library
 - tensorflow python library
 - PILLOW python library

+All the libraries are pip installable.